F a c i n g Z a y d a

 “Is that what you think?”

-Jackie did think it, but obviously Mr. Soda disagreed, so he said nothing.
-But he thought about it then said, “He taught my father, too.”
+Jackie did think it, but obviously Mr. Soda disagreed.
+“He taught my father, too.”

 “Sure he did.
 Because your father had the makings of a great rabbi.
 And Berel knew it.”